elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> JavaScript strings are compared character-by-character in alphabetical order.
+  <div><strong>Interview Response:</strong> JavaScript compares strings character by character based on their Unicode code points.
+If characters are equal, the next characters are compared until a difference is found.
 JavaScript also compares each character by their UTF-16 numeric code, resulting in some odd outcomes.
 </div>
   </div>
 </details>